 Look out from a parapet, and the city of Salzburg stretches below you with the Alps beyond.
 It's a view for the ages, medieval and otherwise.

 This article was first published in Spring 2017.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA Travel can help you plan your next vacation to Europe and beyond.
-Click to book travel or call (877) 835-2233 to speak with a travel counselor.
+Visit us online or call (877) 835-2233 to speak with a travel counselor.